 Normally, database changes required by new versions of WebSphere Process Server are made automatically.
 When the server is first started the database tables are migrated to the new schema version.
-However, if the server has insufficient permissions to access the database schema, or if other database-specific requirements are not met, you must update the database manually.
+However, if you have Business Process Choreographer or Business Space configured, or if the server has insufficient permissions to access the database schema or other database-specific requirements are not met, you must update the database manually.

-For WebSphere Process Server version 6.1, the databases requiring schema upgrades are the following:
+For WebSphere Process Server version 6.2, the databases requiring schema upgrades are the following:

-- Common database (default name WPRCSDB) - Business Process Choreographer (default name BPEDB)
+- Common database (default name WPRCSDB) - Business Process Choreographer (default name BPEDB) - Business Space powered by WebSphere (default name IBMBUSSP)